DhakshithManpur/PowerBI-SQL-Project/README.md

 # PowerBI-SQL-Project
 A Power BI dashboard and SQL-based analysis of pizza sales to identify top/bottom performers, trends, and category/size performance.
 # Overview
 This project analyzes pizza orders to extract actionable insights for menu optimization, promotions, and inventory planning.
-The analysis includes identifying top and worst selling pizzas (by revenue, quantity and total orders), sales performance by category and size, and daily & monthly order trends.4
+The analysis includes identifying top and worst selling pizzas (by revenue, quantity and total orders), sales performance by category and size, and daily & monthly order trends.
 # Key Features (what the dashboard shows)
-Top 5 Best Sellers & Worst Sellers — computed by:
+#Top 5 Best Sellers & Worst Sellers — computed by:

 Revenue